 Another option is wearing Sea-Bands which are a knitted elasticated wrist band, which works by applying pressure on an acupressure point on each wrist by means of a plastic stud.
 Because the bands do not use drugs, they do not cause any of the side effects associated with anti-nausea drugs and can be worn on each wrist whenever you feel nauseous.
 They are suitable for adults and children.
 Those who prefer an herbal remedy may look into eating or chewing on ginger or ginger flavored candy, which can help relieve nausea.

 |Nov - Feb (Mon - Fri)||10:00 am||1:00 pm||n/a||n/a|

 |Nov - Feb (Sat & Sun)||9:30 am||12:00 pm||2:30 pm||n/a|

 |Mar - Oct (Daily)||10:00 am||1:00 pm||3:30 pm||6:00 pm*|

 Prices subject to change without notice.
 Fuel surcharge may apply - click here for more information.
 Outside alcohol, ice chests, coolers, or glass containers are strictly prohibited.
 Vessel may change depending on availability.

-Use promo code: DANA13 at checkout to get the $13 promotion.
+Use promo code: DANA13 in "Voucher Code" box last page of checkout to get the $13 promotion.